-One pre-expedition night hotel in Punta Arenas; group transfer in Punta Arenas from the airport to hotel for passengers if you arrive on Day 1 of the program or one day prior only; group transfer from your hotel to the airport in conjunction with the charter flight to Antarctica; charter flight from Punta Arenas to Antarctica and transfer to the ship; group transfer upon disembarkation in Ushuaia to hotel; one post-expedition night hotel in Ushuaia with breakfast; shipboard accommodation with daily housekeeping; all breakfasts, lunches and dinners on board ship; shore landings per the daily program; Zodiac cruising per the daily program; Photographic Journal on DVD; waterproof expedition boots on loan for shore landings; parka to keep; coffee, tea and cocoa available around the clock; hair dryer and bathrobes in every cabin; miscellaneous service taxes and port charges throughout the program; luggage handling aboard ship; Emergency Evacuation Insurance for all passengers to a maximum benefit of USD $100,000 per person*.
+Group transfer in Punta Arenas from airport to hotel on Day 1; one pre-voyage hotel night in Punta Arenas with breakfast; group transfer from hotel to airport on embarkation day; flight from Punta Arenas to Antarctica and transfer to ship; group transfer upon disembarkation in Ushuaia to hotel; one post-voyage hotel night in Ushuaia with breakfast; shipboard accommodation with daily housekeeping; meals on board ship; photographic journal; waterproof expedition boots on loan for shore landings; parka to keep; coffee, tea and cocoa available around the clock; hair dryer and bathrobes in every cabin; miscellaneous service taxes and port charges; luggage handling aboard ship; Emergency Evacuation Insurance for all passengers to a maximum benefit of USD $100,000 per person*.
 Subject to change without notice.

-Any airfare except the charter flight from Puntas Arenas to Antarctica; passport and visa expenses; government arrival and departure taxes, Argentina's Reciprocity Fee; any meals ashore unless otherwise specified; alcoholic and non-alcoholic beverages, except as mentioned in the included section; cancellation and medical travel insurance; excess baggage charges; laundry, bar, beverage and other personal charges; telecommunications charges; voluntary gratuity at the end of the voyage for shipboard staff and crew; supplements for adventure options; fuel surcharge may apply.
+Airfare except flight from Puntas Arenas to Antarctica; passport and visa expenses; government arrival and departure taxes, Argentina's Reciprocity Fee; meals ashore unless otherwise specified; alcoholic and non-alcoholic beverages, except as mentioned in the included section; cancellation and medical travel insurance; excess baggage charges; laundry, bar, beverage and other personal charges; phone and internet charges; voluntary gratuity at the end of the voyage for shipboard staff and crew; kayaking; fuel surcharge may apply.

 *Emergency Evacuation Insurance: